Thriftpy/thriftpy/README.rst

 Pure python implemention of Apache Thrift in a pythonic way.

-It currently supports python 3.3 or higher.
+It currently supports python2.7 or higher & python3.3 or higher.

 Features